-Transition revenue guarantees a district that changes to various funding formulas will not result in the district receiving less revenue in the current fiscal year than it received in the prior fiscal year.
+Transition revenue provides districts with a guarantee that changes to various funding formulas will not result in less revenue in the current fiscal year than they received in the prior fiscal year.
 It is, in essence, a "hold harmless" provision.
 Transition revenue was originally a revenue guarantee for 2003-2004 revenue, fixed at the 2004-2005 amount per pupil.
 Since then it has been expanded to include the following components: 1) achievement and integration revenue transition, 2) pension adjustment transition, 3) special education transition, and 4) excess cost aid transition.